WHAT IS LUNG CANCER?

 - What do we do about it? (the treatment plan)

-While it is important to find the answers to the first two questions as quickly as possible, it is essential that the activities required to find the answers are done correctly, which may take a little longer.
-That’s because the best recommendation for your treatment plan depends on accuracy in the diagnosis and staging of your cancer.
+It’s important to answer the first two questions as quickly as possible.
+Activities to find the answers must be done correctly.
+This may take a little longer.
+The best treatment plan for you depends on accuracy in the diagnosis and staging of your cancer.

 Your health-care team will ask you lots of questions about your health.
 They will take a full medical history.
-They will also perform a thorough physical examination.
-They will also order some tests to figure out what’s causing your symptoms.
-If the tests suggest cancer, additional tests will be done to learn as much as possible about the potential cancer.
-Test results will help your medical team arrive at an accurate diagnosis and stage, and develop a treatment plan.
+They will also perform a thorough physical exam.
+Tests will be ordered to assess what’s causing your symptoms.
+If the tests suggest cancer, additional tests will be done.
+Test results help your medical team get an accurate diagnosis and stage.
+Only then can they develop your treatment plan.

 Tests and Diagnosis

-- Chest x-rays.
-A chest x-ray is a painless test that allows clinicians to look at what’s going on in your lungs and airways.
-Chest x-rays can help health-care providers see spots (nodules) or other abnormal areas in the lungs, but there’s no way to tell from an x-ray whether or not any of these are cancerous.
-If your chest x-ray looks suspicious, additional tests will be required.
+Chest X-rays.
+A chest X-ray is painless.
+Doctors look at your lungs and airways.
+Chest X-rays can show spots (nodules) or other abnormal areas.
+There’s no way to tell from an X-ray whether any are cancerous.
+If your chest X-ray looks suspicious, more tests will be required.

-- CT scans.
-A CT scan (sometimes called a “CAT scan”) uses x-rays to create cross-sectional pictures of the body.
-CT scans can be used to look for lung abnormalities with more detailed pictures of the size and location of abnormalities identified on a chest x-ray.
+CT scans.
+A CT scan (sometimes called a “CAT scan”) uses X-rays to create crosssectional pictures.
+They provide more detailed pictures of the size and location of abnormalities found on a chest X-ray.

-- Bronchoscopy.
+Bronchoscopy.
 A bronchoscope is a thin, flexible tube that contains a tiny video camera.
-The tube is passed through your nose or mouth, down through your windpipe (trachea) and into your lungs.
-A bronchoscopy allows the doctor, usually a pulmonologist or thoracic surgeon, to see inside your air passages.
-Physicians can also take small tissue samples (biopsies) and fluid samples from the lungs and send them to a lab to see if they’re cancerous.
+The tube is passed through your nose or mouth.
+It goes down through your windpipe (trachea) into your lungs.
+This allows the doctor, usually a pulmonologist or thoracic surgeon, to see inside your air passages.
+They can take small tissue samples (biopsies) and fluid samples.
+Samples are sent to a lab and checked for cancer.

-- Endobronchial ultrasound.
-This test is sometimes used during bronchoscopy to diagnose lung cancer and to determine if has spread to the lymph nodes (staging).
-The bronchoscope has a sound-wave probe on the end so clinicians can locate and visualize masses and lymph nodes next to the airway but not within the lung.
-Physicians can then use needles to sample the mass and/or lymph nodes to be analyzed for cancer.
-Endobronchial ultrasound is not available at all hospitals and medical centers.
+Endobronchial Ultrasound.
+This test is sometimes used during bronchoscopy.
+It not only diagnoses lung cancer, but can also see if it has spread to the lymph nodes (staging).
+The bronchoscope has a sound-wave probe on the end.
+Doctors can locate and see masses and lymph nodes next to the airway, but not within the lung.
+Doctors then use needles to sample the mass and/or lymph nodes to check for cancer.
+Endobronchial ultrasound is not offered at all hospitals and medical centers.

-- Surgical lung biopsy.
-Depending on the location of the suspected abnormality or tumor, surgery is sometimes the best way to get a good tissue sample.
-The tissue is analyzed to see if it’s cancerous.
+Surgical lung biopsy.
+Depending on the location of the suspected abnormality or tumor, surgery is sometimes best for getting a good tissue sample.

-- Thoracentesis.
-This test may be done if there is an abnormal fluid collection between the chest wall and the lung, an area known as the pleura.
-(You may also hear the phrase pleural effusion to describe fluid collection from the pleura.)
+Ultra sound Guided Thoracentesis.
+This test may be done if there is an abnormal fluid collection between the chest wall and the lung, an area known as the pleura. (pleural effusion also describes fluid collection from the pleura.)
 In this test, the fluid is found in real time with an ultrasound machine.
-The location is marked and the skin on the chest is thoroughly numbed and a needle is inserted into the space around the lung to remove fluid, and then the fluid can be sent to the lab and checked for the presence of cancer cells.
+The location is marked and the skin on the chest is thoroughly numbed.
+A needle is inserted into the space around the lung.
+Fluid is removed.
+It is sent to the lab to check for cancer.

-- Medical thoracoscopy: This test may be done to biopsy the inside layer of the chest, called the pleura.
-It can be used if fluid builds up in the chest and thoracentesis testing has not given your physician a diagnosis.
-It is done under monitored anesthesia by inserting a small camera into the chest cavity to inspect and biopsy the pleura.
-It is safe, accurate, and patients may go home the same day.
+Medical thoracoscopy.
+This test may be done to biopsy the inside layer of the chest.
+This is called the pleura.
+It is when thoracentesis does not provide a diagnosis.
+It is done under monitored anesthesia and ultrasound guidance.
+A small camera is inserted into the chest cavity.
+The pleura is inspected and biopsied.
+The test is safe and accurate.
+Patients may go home the same day.
 It may also relieve, the symptoms of fluid through a modality of techniques at the same time.

 Biomarker testing.
-Tumor tissue removed during any biopsy procedure can be tested for several biomarkers, features of cancer cells that can give the doctor speciﬁc information about the tumor.
-Biomarker testing gives health-care providers more information about your lung cancer.
-This personalized information is important, because all lung cancers are not the same.
-Biomarker testing can help your health-care provider decide what types of treatment will be most effective for you.
+Tumor tissue from a biopsy can be tested for certain features of cancer cells, or biomarkers.
+This gives speciﬁc information about the tumor.
+Biomarker testing gives doctors more information about your lung cancer.
+Personalized information is important.
+All lung cancers are not the same.
+Biomarker testing helps your doctor decide which treatment is best for you.

-These tests not only identify the lung cancer, but also help determine the stage of the lung cancer, which helps your health-care team determine the best treatment plan.
+These tests not only identify the lung cancer, but also help determine the stage.
+This helps your health-care team plan your treatment.

 For more resources on lung cancer, finding support, and getting answers, please visit our partners: